coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 **Augment:** You can manifest this power in one or both of the following ways.

 1\.
-For every 2 additional power points you spend, this power's save DC increases by 1.
+For every 2 additional power points you spend, this power’s save DC increases by 1.

 2\.
 For every 3 additional power points you spend, this power bestows an